diegozencode/holbertonschool-web_back_end/0x13-unittests_in_js/README.md

 You can't fail tests if you skip them

 - How to use Mocha to write a test suite
-- Ho0w to use different assertion libraries (Node or Chai)
+- How to use different assertion libraries (Node or Chai)
 - How to present long test suites
 - When and how to use spies
 - When and how to use stubs